 There are few North American Indian names that call forth more instant recognition than that of Crazy Horse.
-He ranks high among the great warriors of American History.
-If we seek to know the historical Crazy Horse we will find the trail clouded by myth and legend.
+He ranks high among the great warriors of American history.
+If we seek to know the historical Crazy Horse, we will find the trail clouded by myth and legend.
 Crazy Horse died on the evening of September 5th, 1877.
 Because his death occurred soon after the end of the Sioux War of 1876-1877, he was not interviewed by journalists or historians.
 His life story was not recorded.
-Other well known Western Sioux personalities lived many years after the conflicts were over so that the opportunity existed to record their biographies.
+Other well known Western Lakota personalities lived many years after the conflicts were over so that the opportunity existed to record their biographies.

 The date and location of Crazy Horse's birth is in dispute.
 1838 to 1840 are frequently mentioned as the years of his birth.
 He was born in or near the Black Hills of South Dakota.
-His father, was called Crazy Horse and his mothers, name was Rattle Blanket Woman.
+His father was called Crazy Horse and his mother's name was Rattle Blanket Woman.
 They were members of the Oglala Band of the Lakota Sioux.

 As a young boy Crazy Horse was known as Curley Hair.
 Later he was renamed Horse On Sight.
 During a battle with the Arapahoes the young Crazy Horse showed bravery in the fight.
 As a result Crazy Horse the father, passed on his name to his son in honor of his war deed.
-The father would be known there after as Worm.
+The father would be known thereafter as Worm.

 Young Crazy Horse was raised in the traditional way of all Lakota boys.
 Games played an important part in their development toward adulthood.
 War and hunting games helped mold them into defenders and providers for their family and tribe.

 Important to the formation of a Lakota warrior was the experience of a vision.
 Visions were seen as guiding spiritual events necessary to success in life.
 Preparation to seeking a vision began with a purification ceremony.
 The seeker would frequently go to a secluded place for several days.
-Fasting accompanied by prayers could lead the supplicant to have a vision.
+Fasting, accompanied by prayers, could lead the supplicant to have a vision.

 His name was connected to the major campaigns of the U.S. Army against the Lakota; The Powder River Campaign of 1865, The Red Cloud War of 1866-1867, and The Sioux War of 1876-1877.
-In the Fetterman Fight (1866), The Battle of the Rosebud (1876), The Battle of the Little Bighorn (1876), and The Wolf Mountain Fight, he assumed a leading role.
+In the Fetterman Fight (1866), the Battle of the Rosebud (1876), the Battle of the Little Bighorn (1876), and the Wolf Mountain Fight, he assumed a leading role.

 On December 6, 1875 the Commissioner of Indian Affairs declared that all free roaming bands of Lakota Sioux must return to their reservation by January 31, 1876.
 Crazy Horse did not respond to this ultimatum, and joined in the resistance to the military enforcement of the ultimatum.
 On June 17, 1876, along with more than 1,200 warriors, Crazy Horse helped defeat General George Crook at the Battle of the Rosebud.
 Eight days later he helped defeat the 7th Cavalry at the Battle of the Little Bighorn.